Category: Issue Comments

 FixedReset Bid Price Spread 1.50% 1.00% 0.50%

-Based on current market conditions, I suggest that the FloatingResets that will result from conversion are likely to trade below the price of their FixedReset counterparts, TD.PF.C.
-Therefore, it seems likely that I will recommend that holders of TD.PF.C continue to hold the issue and not to convert, but I will wait until it’s closer to the January 16 notification deadline before making a final pronouncement.
+Based on current market conditions, I suggest that the FloatingResets that will result from conversion are likely to trade at about the same price as their FixedReset counterparts, BAM.PF.E.
+Therefore, it seems likely that I will recommend that holders of BAM.PF.E make their own decision based on their own portfolios and financial circumstances, but I will wait until it’s closer to the March 16 notification deadline before making a final pronouncement.
 I will note that once the conversion period has passed it may be a good trade to swap one issue for the other in the market once both elements of each pair are trading and you can – hopefully – do it with a reasonably good take-out in price, rather than doing it through the company on a 1:1 basis.
 But that, of course, will depend on the prices at that time and your forecast for the path of policy rates over the next five years.
 There are no guarantees – my recommendation is based on the assumption that current market conditions with respect to the pairs will continue until the FloatingResets commence trading and that the relative pricing of the two new pairs will reflect these conditions.

 Issue Comments